alancampora/slack-upcoming-events/README.md

 # slack-scheduler-bot

 Bot for scheduling messages in slack.
-Ideal for see Birthdays of your co workers and his aniversaries.
+Ideal for seeing Birthdays of your co workers and his aniversaries in the company